Vardhan-225/Amoskys/docs/ASSESSMENT.md

 **Phase 2 Readiness:** The foundation is solid.
 Phase 2 development can focus purely on detection intelligence rather than infrastructure concerns.
 The event bus, agent architecture, and security model provide the reliable platform needed for advanced AI-powered detection capabilities.

-**Market Opportunity:** InfraSpectre is positioned to disrupt the cybersecurity market by providing enterprise-grade capabilities at open-source economics.
+**Market Opportunity:** Amoskys is positioned to disrupt the cybersecurity market by providing enterprise-grade capabilities at open-source economics.
 The combination of technical excellence and cost advantage creates a compelling value proposition for security teams worldwide.

 The project is ready to evolve from platform to product, from foundation to intelligence, from prototype to production.